thenetcircle/dino/docs/md/api.md

 ## `gn_mute`

-If a user is muted, the `gn_mute` event will be sent to the user.
+If a user is muted (using the REST API), the `gn_mute` event will be sent to the user.
 The `object.summary` field is the remaining seconds.

 Example event: